vladaman/log4j2redis/README.md

 log4j2redis
 ===========

+Forked version:
+* using ConcurrentLinkedQueue to queue up log messages
+* using Redis List to push messages (instead of individual keys)
+* Redis auto-reconnect feature
+* Redis Log4j appender will not block

 log4j appender that writes straight to Redis.

 The appender works with log4j 1.x series and is currently not supporting the newer log4j 2.x series.